 OECD Home › Environment › Publications & Documents › Articles

 Read what OECD bloggers have to say about topics as varied as biodiversity, climate change, green growth, waste and water, and more.
 Join the discussion on one or more of our blogs and make your voice heard.
-Latest blog: Think Green: education and environmental awareness.
+Read our latest blog on climate by Angel Gurría, OECD Secretary-General.

 In many areas today, there is no such thing as a “natural” landscape.
 Thousands of years of farming have selected and encouraged some species, marginalised or eliminated others.
 The land itself has been altered by ploughing, enclosure, herding and other human interventions.
 We may feel that we have tamed Nature.
 Reports like this new one from the OECD remind us of our ignorance and warn us about our arrogance.